-Figure 6.2 indicates that winemakers purchase the vast majority of grapes from regions where they have a winery.
-This is particularly true for grapes purchased by Riverina winemakers, with almost all grapes coming from their own region.
-Large winemakers with a winery in the Murray Valley were more likely than those with a winery in the Riverina to source grapes from another region (the Riverland).
-However, similar to the Riverina, most grapes bought by Murray Valley winemakers came from the local region (the Murray Valley).
+Figure 6.2 indicates the vast majority of grapes bought by a winemaker are from the region where they have their winery.
+This is particularly true for grapes purchased by Riverina winemakers, with virtually all grapes coming from their own region.
+Major winemakers in the